rminehan/sandstone-scala-training/16_pure_functions/slides1.md

 }
 ```

-Create a simple program that uses the cleaned string twice
+Create a simple program that cleans a string,

+then uses that value twice

 ---

 # Hmmm...

+> Create a simple program that cleans a string,
+>
+> then uses that value twice

 ```scala
 var counter = 0